escapecreative/design-upgrade-learndash/README.md

 Features planned for future release:

-* Evaluating: Switch from SVG icons to font icons
+* Consistent & improved form styling for native LearnDash Login/Registration
-* Compatibility with LearnDash 3.0 when it is released
+* Compatibility with more of the Uncanny LearnDash Toolkit modules

 ## We'd love to hear from you!